 What if you didn’t collect Identity up front?

-/user/create. - Ask the user to go through Plaid Link again, this time initialized with the appropriate CRA products.
+/user/create. - Ask the user to go through Plaid Link, initialized with the appropriate CRA products.